 The key to smart investing is to use logic as much as possible and try to keep emotions out of your decision making.
 Investors who fare the best long-term results are typically those who use a buy and hold strategy rather than trading based on attempting to time the market.
 So, if the ride is getting too scary, you may want to close your eyes, but don't jump!
 That is the beauty of having a good advisor who you trust.
 They will help keep you on track and help you make the best choices for your financial future.

-To learn more about the authors (also Financial Advisors), click here.
+To learn more about the authors (also Financial Advisors), VISIT OUR ABOUT US PAGE.
 You can also feel free to contact us with questions at Contact@ScottAdvisoryGroup.com

 Due to volatility within the markets mentioned, opinions are subject to change without notice.
 Any opinions or forecasts contained herein reflect the subjective judgements and assumptions of the authors only and do not necessarily reflect the views of SagePoint Financial, inc. Investing is subject to risks including loss of principal invested.
 Past performance is not a guarantee of future results.
 No strategy can assure a profit nor protect against loss.
 Please note that individual situations can vary.
 Therefore, the information should be relied upon when coordinated with individual professional advice.